elastic/ecs/rfcs/text/0017-remove-log-original.md

 differ from the extracted `message` field in that no processing has been applied and the field is not indexed by default.
-The field can still be retrieved from `_source` and is well-suited to demonstration of log integrity or in a re-index pipeline
+The field can still be retrieved from `_source` and is well-suited to demonstration of log integrity or in a re-index pipeline.

 ## Source data